Moini/inkscape-extensions-multi-bool/README.md

 -   Does not give any error messages.
 -   Does not recurse into groups.
 -   Is probably slow on large files, as it replaces the file's contents by the contents of an edited temporary file.
--   Does not have a licence yet.
-Forking / Editing is allowed on github.

 Licence:
 ========